Caleb Nichols

-Caleb Nichols is a Welsh-adjacent, American non-binary poet and musician recording on the Kill Rock Stars roster.
+Caleb Nichols is an American non-binary poet and musician recording on the Kill Rock Stars roster.
 He was previously a member of Port O'Brien.
 Caleb Nichols' first EP on Kill Rock Stars, 'Clarion' was released in October 2021.
 His debut solo EP, a 'queer rock opera' that explored the backstory of the Beatles character 'Mean Mr. Mustard', was released in June 2022.